g-insana/cmplot/docs/introduction.rst

 Elements of the plot
 --------------------

-(Note: check the :doc:`interactive` to see how the following figure actually look like when you create it, with the full interactive power of plotly)
+(Note: check the :doc:`interactive` to see how the following figure actually looks like when you create it, with the full interactive power of plotly)

 .. figure:: img/cloudy_mountain_plot_elements.png